brean/docker-ros/README.md

 This tutorial is directed towards ROS 2 (mostly python) developers who want to accelerate their development process, ROS 2 basics are assumed.

+## TL:DR!
+You don't want to read it all but need to get your robot working quickly?

+Here are some exisiting solutions for some problems you might have:

+ - You want to use a python debugger (debugpy) take a look at [Part 4](04_dev_container.md)
+ - You need to send images with limited bandwidth over network, use the [WebRTC-Bridge](https://github.com/brean/webrtc_bridge).
+(More in Part 9)
+ - For a MicroROS-example see [MicroROS firmeare for the Huginn robot](https://github.com/brean/microros_firmware_huginn) as example project with PWM/PPM control for different motors (More in [Part 8](08_microros_development.md))
+ - Copy a docker image to a robot see [Part 12](12_deploy_docker_image.md)
+ - You have a network issue and like to follow a checklist what to do? see [Part 13](13_ros_network.md) (WIP)

 ## Installation
 For all parts you need
 1. [VS Code](https://code.visualstudio.com/download) (If you want to use [Codium](https://vscodium.com/) you can use [DevPodContainers](https://github.com/3timeslazy/vscodium-devpodcontainers), however it requires some more steps to setup and is still experimental so we focus on VS Code).